-- 1. The student will be subject to an in-school or out of school suspension for a period not to exceed three days.
+- 1. The student will be subject to an in-school or out of school suspension for a period not to exceed five days.
 The Building Principal may request or be requested to apply for a Superintendent's hearing if he/she feels that more than five days of suspension appear necessary due to his/her concern for the health and safety of that student or other students in the school.
 The Superintendent of Schools may recommend restricted instruction and/or placement in alternative instruction at any time. - 2.
-The student will be immediately suspended from all school extracurricular activities for a period not exceeding seven calendar days. - 3.
-Prior to a student returning to school, a parent/guardian-student conference will be held with the Principal or his/her designee.
+The student will be immediately suspended from all school extracurricular activities for the duration of the suspension.

+• Second Offense

-- Second Offense - 1.
-If the second offense occurs during the instructional day or at a school sponsored activity, the student's parent(s)/guardian(s) will be contacted and directed to remove their son/daughter from school or the activity for the balance of the day or that activity. - 2.
+- 1. If the second offense occurs during the instructional day or at a school sponsored activity, the student's parent(s)/guardian(s) will be contacted and directed to remove their son/daughter from school or the activity for the balance of the day or that activity. - 2.
 The student will be subject to an in-school or out of school suspension for a period not exceeding five days.
 The Building Principal may request or be requested to apply for a Superintendent's hearing if he/she feels that more than five days of suspension appear necessary due to his/her concern for the health and safety of that student or other students in the school.
 The Superintendent of Schools may recommend restricted instruction and/or placement in alternative instruction at any time. - 3.
-The student will be immediately suspended from all school extracurricular activities for a period not exceeding 30 calendar days.
-A student may be readmitted, at the discretion of the Principal, as a member of an extracurricular activity prior to the completion of his/her extracurricular activity suspension. - 4.
-However, the student will be suspended from such extracurricular activity for a minimum of two weeks prior to such reinstatement. - 5.
-Prior to a student returning to school, a parent/guardian-student conference will be held with the Principal or his/her designee. - Third and Subsequent Offenses - 1.
-If the offense occurs during the instructional day or at a school sponsored activity, the student's parent(s)/guardian(s) will be contacted and directed to remove their son/daughter from school or the activity for the balance of the day or that activity. - 2.
+The student will be immediately suspended from all school extracurricular activities for the duration of the suspension.

+Third and Subsequent Offenses

+- 1. If the offense occurs during the instructional day or at a school sponsored activity, the student's parent(s)/guardian(s) will be contacted and directed to remove their son/daughter from school or the activity for the balance of the day or that activity. - 2.
 The student will be subject to an in-school or out of school suspension for a period not exceeding five days.
 The Building Principal may request or be requested to apply for a Superintendent's hearing if he/she feels that more than five days of suspension appear necessary due to his/her concern for the health and safety of that student or other students in the school.
 The Superintendent of Schools may recommend restricted instruction and/or placement in alternative instruction at any time. - 3.
-The student will be immediately suspended from all school extracurricular activities for a period not exceeding 60 calendar days.
-A student may be readmitted, at the discretion of the Principal, as a member of an extracurricular activity prior to the completion of his/her extracurricular activity suspension. - 4.
-However, the student will be suspended from such extracurricular activity for a minimum of four weeks prior to such reinstatement. - 5.
-Prior to a student returning to school, a parent/guardian-student conference will be held with the Principal.
+The student will be immediately suspended from all school extracurricular activities for the duration of the suspension.